-In just a few years, the Acaia brand has gone from startup to established player in the specialty coffee world.
-The company’s first scale was launched in 2013 as a kickstarter project by Aaron Takao Fujiki.
+The Acaia brand has gone from a startup to an established player in the specialty coffee world in just a few years.
+The company’s first scale was launched in 2013 as a Kickstarter project by Aaron Takao Fujiki.

-At first, many people were sceptical due to what could be considered a relatively high price for something as basic as a scale, but eventually it was successfully funded.
+At first, many people were skeptical due to what could be considered a relatively high price for something as basic as a scale, but eventually, it was successfully funded.

 Nowadays, Acaia has become the gold standard of coffee scales among professionals.

 I own three different models from the brand:

 In this review, I’ll tell you more about the pros and cons of each one of them.